The hints of wine and beer

 Aromas such as sage, fennel, bay leaf, basil, lavender, oregano and noble resins, pine, incense and juniper.

 Typically present in young wines.
-The whites recall white flowers, the red wines the red ones.
+The whites recall white flowers, the red wines recall the red ones.
 Acacia, hawthorn, rose, iris, geranium, orange blossom, honeysuckle, linden, violet, narcissus, jasmine, broom.

-Can be found in the most complex or aged wines.
+It can be found in the most complex or aged wines.
 Dried fig, almond, hazelnut, walnut, coconut, prune, sultanas, jam, cooked fruit.

 Aromas from the wood in which the wine has been preserved.
 Oak, acacia, cigar box.